 Traditional Or Roth IRA

-If you don’t have access to a 403(b) or 401(k), your best option is to save in an IRA.
+If you don’t have access to a 403(b) or 401(k), your best option is likely to save in an IRA.
 Like with the church-sponsored plans, there are tax advantages to utilizing one.
 Traditional IRAs allow you to invest your money before paying taxes on it, which leaves you with more to invest.
 Roth IRAs allow you to pay taxes first and avoid paying taxes on any of the money that your account earns.
 You can learn more about the differences here.

 Taxable Brokerage Account

-If you don’t have access to a workplace retirement plan, saving $6,000 a year into an IRA may not be enough to prepare you for retirement.
+If you don’t have access to a workplace retirement plan, saving $7,000 a year into an IRA may not be enough to prepare you for retirement.
 Once you’ve maxed out your IRA, you may need to start saving into a taxable brokerage account.

 As the name implies, you receive no tax benefits for saving in a taxable brokerage account.
 You have to pay taxes on your money before you put it in and you have to pay taxes on all of the gains that your account generates.

 Even without tax advantages, a brokerage account is likely better than just saving in a traditional savings account.
-Savings accounts barely pay any interest, usually not even enough to keep up with inflation.
+Savings accounts only pay interest, often not even enough to keep up with inflation.
 Brokerage accounts allow you to invest your money in the stock market, which means your money has a chance to grow and multiply.
 If you don’t have a lot of money to save for retirement, then having your accounts grow in this way is key to your ability to retire one day.

 Health Savings Account